Urban Agriculture Production and Distribution for Enhancing Local Food Systems

 Accomplishments:

 1 in-person and 1 virtual workshop on Farmers Market Distribution.
-The workshop will be conducted ahead of a market and participants can either participate or visit market to further strengthen skills, experience, knowledge and attitudes of Farmers Market distribution.
-A virtual session will provide presentation, information, and wisdom related to distribution through Farmers Markets to achieve $1,000 of revenue and will help serve to help expand access to information from hands-on session.
+The workshop will be conducted ahead of a market, and participants can either participate in or visit the market to further strengthen skills, experience, knowledge and attitudes of Farmers’ Market distribution.
+A virtual session will provide presentation, information, and wisdom related to distribution through Farmers Markets to achieve $1,000 of revenue and will help expand access to information from the hands-on session.

 Status: Presentations held.